-The Mid-Atlantic Regional Integrated Sciences and Assessments (MARISA) program was MARISA was established in September 2016 through a five-year grant from the National Oceanic and Atmospheric Administration (NOAA).
+The Mid-Atlantic Regional Integrated Sciences and Assessments (MARISA) program was MARISA was established in September 2016 through a five-year cooperative agreement with the National Oceanic and Atmospheric Administration (NOAA).
 MARISA supports integrated, flexible processes for building adaptive capacity to climate variability and change in diverse settings in the Mid- Atlantic region, with an initial focus on the Chesapeake Bay Watershed.

 MARISA is led by the non-profit RAND Corporation, in partnership with researchers in Penn State University’s Earth and Environmental Systems Institute, and the Environment, Energy, Sustainability and Health Institute at Johns Hopkins University, along with support from researchers in the Department of Earth and Atmospheric Sciences at Cornell University.
 A separate NOAA award for a Chesapeake Bay Coastal Climate Extension pilot program support the participation of researchers from the Center for Coastal Resources Management at the Virginia Institute of Marine Sciences.